PaddlePaddle/ERNIE/docs/datasets.md

 #### SFT VL Dataset For function call

-We provide demo data for quick training, please download the [image](待补充) data according to your needs and unzip it to the [demo](../examples/data/)  data directory.
-You can either use these samples or train with your own data.

 Required fields for SFT VL Function Call:

 * `text_info`: The list of text data, each element contains a `text`, `tag`, and `tool_response`